Co-Innovation Best Practice: First COINS product heads for mass production

 Will Temple: Maybe I should clarify that: At this point we concentrate on industry and office buildings, not private residences.
 So nobody can see how long Mr. Jones spends in the bathtub or when Ms. Smith goes to bed.

-Naturally data security is a big topic for us as well, and is actually the main reason we work together with Infineon DSS.
+Naturally data security is a big topic for us as well, and is actually the main reason we work together with Infineon CSS.
 We use the OPTIGA™ TPM to guarantee data security.

 What made you decide to move into the Infineon Co-Innovation Space?